 You could be a Market leader and set the goal of dominating your market.
 A market challenger is a company that is confident that it can be a valuable challenger of the current leader of the market.
 The market challenger is second or third in position and desires to achieve supremacy.

 In case these two options above look far from where you are, consider being a follower.

 This means you are neutral in the market competition for first positions.

 For instance, this approach also means that you are not investing in R&D. Your job would be to follow the trends discovered by the leaders of the industry.

-In case you are a market nicher your main objective is to avoid competition.
+In case you are a market niche your main objective is to avoid competition.
 For example, your company is creating its own market share with people interested in your products/ services.

 Focus on building relationships and adding value to your customers.
 Increase the existing customer’s lifetime with your brand.

-First of all, SWOT is an acronym to Strengths, Weakness, Opportunities and Threats.
+First of all, SWOT is an acronym for Strengths, Weakness, Opportunities, and Threats.